Music Mastering Services

-Most people that hear my work absolutely love it.
 I often get hired by people who have sent a single song out for a free mastering samples from various online mastering studios.
 After hearing the free mastering samples from various studios, a huge percentage of people end up hiring me because of my superior audio quality, amazing customer service, and reasonable prices.
-I believe that if you hear what I can do for your music, there's a really good chance that you'll hire me.
+I believe that if you hear what I can do for your music, there's a really good chance that you'll hire me and keep coming back for more.

 As a policy, I will NEVER share, send, or let anyone listen to your music during the mastering process.
 Until you've given me written permission, your music is top secret.
-As you can see from the tons and tons of from people who work with me, I take running my business very seriously because it's the way I put food on the table for my family.
-I'd never risk my reputation or my business by sharing someones music without their permission.
+As you can see from the tons of reviews from people who work with me, I take running my business very seriously because it's the way I put food on the table for my family.
+I'd never risk my reputation or my business by sharing someone's music without their permission.